awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

 ## Before you begin<a name="MySQL.Procedural.Importing.External.Repl.BeforeYouBegin"></a>

 You can configure replication using the binary log file position of replicated transactions\.
-On Amazon RDS MySQL 5\.7\.23 and later MySQL 5\.7 versions, you can also configure replication using global transaction identifiers \(GTIDs\)\.
+On RDS for MySQL 5\.7\.23 and higher MySQL 5\.7 versions and RDS for MySQL 8\.0\.26 and higher 8\.0 versions, you can also configure replication using global transaction identifiers \(GTIDs\)\.

 The permissions required to start replication on an Amazon RDS DB instance are restricted and not available to your Amazon RDS master user\.
 Because of this, make sure that you use the Amazon RDS [mysql\.rds\_set\_external\_master](mysql_rds_set_external_master.md) and [mysql\.rds\_start\_replication](mysql_rds_start_replication.md) commands to set up replication between your live database and your Amazon RDS database\.